ivs-kuleuven/platosim3/docs/source/Simulating.md

 ---

-## Python
+## <a name="pythonWrapper"></a>Python

 Alternatively, you can make use of our Python wrapper to configure and run PlatoSim3.
-How to do this and how to set up you Python environment is described @ref scriptingInPython "here".
+How to do this and how to set up you Python environment is described @ref ScriptingInPython "here".

 Under <code>/docs/tutorials</code> you can find a number of tutorials (in the form of <a href="http://jupyter.org/">Jupyter Notebooks</a>) to get you going.
-Have a look @ref tutorials "here" to find out how to configure your Python environment to be able to get started.
+Have a look @ref Tutorials "here" to find out how to configure your Python environment to be able to get started.